 Transactions are a special kind of span that have additional attributes associated with them.
 They describe an event captured by an Elastic APM agent instrumenting a service.
 You can think of transactions as the highest level of work you’re measuring within a service.
 As an example, a transaction might be a:

-- A background job
+- background job

 A transaction contains:

-- The timestamp and duration of the event
+- The timestamp of the event

 - A unique id, type, and name

-The agents provide some settings for users to capture customized information.
+In addition, the agents provide some settings for users to capture customized information.
 This data is stored as not-indexed in a

 Searchable information is stored as